Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 LightningDataModule API
 -----------------------
-To define a DataModule the following methods are needed:
+To define a DataModule the following methods are used to create train/val/test/predict dataloaders:

-- :meth:`pytorch_lightning.core.hooks.DataHooks.prepare_data` (how to download(), tokenize, etc...)
+- :ref:`prepare_data<extensions/datamodules:prepare_data>` (how to download, tokenize, etc...)
-- :meth:`pytorch_lightning.core.hooks.DataHooks.setup` (how to split, define dataset, etc...)
+- :ref:`setup<extensions/datamodules:setup>` (how to split, define dataset, etc...)
-- :meth:`pytorch_lightning.core.hooks.DataHooks.train_dataloader`
+- :ref:`train_dataloader<extensions/datamodules:train_dataloader>`
-- :meth:`pytorch_lightning.core.hooks.DataHooks.val_dataloader`
+- :ref:`val_dataloader<extensions/datamodules:val_dataloader>`
-- :meth:`pytorch_lightning.core.hooks.DataHooks.test_dataloader`
+- :ref:`test_dataloader<extensions/datamodules:test_dataloader>`
-- :meth:`pytorch_lightning.core.hooks.DataHooks.predict_dataloader`
+- :ref:`predict_dataloader<extensions/datamodules:predict_dataloader>`

 prepare_data
 ^^^^^^^^^^^^
-Use this method to do things that might write to disk or that need to be done only from a single process in distributed setting.
+Use :meth:`~pytorch_lightning.core.hooks.DataHooks.prepare_data` method to do things that might write to disk or that need to be done only from a single process in distributed setting.

 - download